kunif/AltCCOInterop/README.md

 - OPOS service object of target device

 To develop/execute this service object, OPOS for .NET Assemblies is required together with Common Control Objects.
-OPOS for.NET Assemblies is not installed when only the target device's .ocx is installed by the device vendor's OPOS, or installed using the CCO Runtime .zip file, please install it separately.
+OPOS for .NET Assemblies is not installed when only the target device's .ocx is installed by the device vendor's OPOS, or installed using the CCO Runtime .zip file, please install it separately.
 Both are installed by the CCO Installer .msi file installer.
 Therefore, i recommend using this.